Parallel Civil Litigation: The UK Perspective

 Investigations can have employment law consequences for a company.
 Employees may seek to bring claims against their employers arising out of the subject matter of an investigation, or how the investigation is handled; conversely, an employer may wish to take action against an employee implicated in the conduct under investigation.

 In addition, to the extent that allegations have been made by whistleblowers, companies under investigation or conducting investigations should be careful to respect whistleblower rights to avoid claims for breach of the protections afforded to whistleblowers.
-For a disclosure by an employee to be protected, it must be made where the employee has a reasonable belief that the information tends to show breach of a legal obligation, in the public interest and to a prescribed person.
+For a disclosure by an employee to be protected, it must be made where the employee has a reasonable belief that the information tends to show breach of a legal obligation, in the public interest and more than a personal issue for one individual, and to a prescribed person.

 The General Data Protection Regulation (GDPR) has applied in the United Kingdom since 25 May 2018, and makes provision for the protection of natural persons with regard to the processing of personal data, and the free movement of such data.
 In addition to the penalties that may be imposed by supervisory authorities pursuant to the GDPR, which can include an administrative fine of up to €20 million or up to 4 per cent of an undertaking’s total worldwide annual turnover of the preceding financial year (whichever is higher) in respect of certain infringements, companies that are data controllers or processors may also face actions brought by data subjects in respect of infringements of their rights under the GDPR (data subjects may mandate representative organisations to bring actions on their behalf), as well as actions for compensation brought by any persons who have suffered damage as a result of an infringement of the GDPR.